firedrakeproject/firedrake/demos/ma-demo/ma-demo.py.rst

    McRae <mailto:A.T.T.McRae@bath.ac.uk>`__ and `Lawrence Mitchell
    <mailto:lawrence.mitchell@imperial.ac.uk>`__.

-The Monge-Amperé equation provides the solution to the optimal transportation problem between two measures.
+The Monge-Ampère equation provides the solution to the optimal transportation problem between two measures.
 Here, we consider the case where the target measure is the usual Lesbesgue measure, and the template measure is :math:`f(x)d^nx`, both defined on the same